hjhsalo/hjh-dbapp/README.md

 ## Troubleshooting

-* Make sure you can physically connect to the database, or change the connection URL to something else.
+* Make sure you can physically connect to the database, or change the connection URL to something else you can access.
 * Default username and password are provided.
 Change them as needed.
 * Increase verbosity to see stack traces of SQL and connection related errors.

 ## Attributions

-* Implementation would not be possible without Picocli:
+* Implementation would not have been possible without Picocli:
   https://picocli.info/

 * Database connection code is heavily influenced by Oracle provided examples: